16 Fun Activities for Seniors and Elderly Patients

 Crossword

 Crosswords first started in newspapers and magazines.
 Seniors are very familiar with it as it became popular in the early 1950s.
-Providing seniors with different crossword puzzles will train their critical thinking skills as they spend their free time in guessing words out of clues.
+Providing seniors with different crossword puzzles will train their critical thinking skills as they spend their free time guessing words out of clues.

 Sudoku

 Sudoku is a logic game that hones problem-solving skills.
 Although the game is composed of different sets of numbers, it doesn’t require mathematical or arithmetic skills.
-You just need to find a pattern from the laid out numbers so you can fill out the right set of numbers in the empty boxes of the game.
+You just need to find a pattern from the laid-out numbers so you can fill out the right set of numbers in the empty boxes of the game.

 It became so popular in the past years that there are even specialized Sudoku sets made for seniors to help them sharpen their reasoning and logical thinking skills.